magiruuvelvet/LightweightQtDRMStreamViewer/README.md

 #### Injection Points

 This is an optimal value.
-The default injection point is `ready` when this option is omitted.
+The default injection point is `auto` when this option is omitted.

  - `create`: The script will be executed as soon as the document is created.
 This is not suitable for any DOM operation.
  - `ready`: The script will run as soon as the DOM is ready.
 This is equivalent to the DOMContentLoaded event firing in JavaScript.
  - `defer`: The script will run when the page load finishes, or 500ms after the document is ready, whichever comes first.
+ - `auto`: Let the user script decide when to run. `@run-at` option in Greasemonkey scripts ─ compatible with Qt.

 ## Browser Profiles and Caches